nus-cs2103-AY2223S1/tp/docs/team/jchilling.md

 ### Project: Cobb

-Cobb is a desktop address book application for property agents.
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
+Cobb is a Contact and Property Management System that aims to help property agents and brokers manage their customer base and properties, as well as match and gain actionable insights from stored data.

 Given below are my contributions to the project.